natalieagus/50002/docs/Labs/verilog/lab3.md

 An edge-triggered `always` block tells the synthesize the following: “*this signal must be stored across time and only update on clock edges,*”.
 Therefore, it builds a **D flip-flop** in hardware for `Q` (with an async reset if you include `or posedge rst`).

-When `en==0`, the tool typically implements that as a mux feeding the D input of the flip-flop (select `D` vs select old `Q`) as provided in the diagram above, or equivalent clock-enable circuitry.
+When `en==0`, the tool typically implements that as a MUX feeding the D input of the flip-flop (select `D` vs select old `Q`) as provided in the diagram above, or equivalent clock-enable circuitry.
 Either way, it is still a flip-flop, not a latch.

 ### DFF is not a latch